 Where are you located?

-In the town of Woodstock, NY, about 2 hours north of NYC or an hour south of Albany.
+In the town of High Falls, NY, about 90 minutes north of NYC or an hour south of Albany.
 See our visit page for directions.

 What are vegans, and which planet are they from?